Find Affordable College Courses

 6 Yearly Graduations

 The 10th most popular school in the country for pharmaceutics and drug design majors who are seeking their master's degree is University of Minnesota - Twin Cities.
 Roughly 52,000 attend the school each year.
-The average in-state tuition for full-time undergraduates is $13,532 per year, while in-state graduate students, on average, pay $17,844 per year.
-For the 2020-2021 academic year, 6 master's degrees were handed out to pharmaceutics and drug design majors at UMN Twin Cities.
+The average in-state tuition for full-time undergraduates is $14,496 per year, while in-state graduate students, on average, pay $19,116 per year.
+During the most recent year for which we have data, 6 people received their master's degree in pharmaceutics and drug design from UMN Twin Cities.

 #13